kajame/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute path name of the current working directory
+display contented list of your current directorys